jkarpen/DataSciDemo/README.rst

 * http://www.blog.pythonlibrary.org/2014/10/27/plotting-data-online-via-plotly-and-python/
 * http://www.wired.com/2013/12/creating-plots-with-python-and-plotly/

+The code is used to create a box plot of NBA data for age by position for 1 season.

 The data we used contains info on individual NBA players in the 2014-15 season (ongoing).
 The variables we used for our visual are player position (PG, SF, PF, SG, C) on the x axis and with player age on the y axis.